Intestinal Worm Treatment: Complete Guide to Diagnosis, Medications & Prevention

 Stress Management and Mental Health

 The psychological impact of intestinal worm infections should not be underestimated.
 Many patients experience anxiety, embarrassment, or distress related to their diagnosis, particularly with stigmatized infections like pinworms.
 Addressing mental health alongside physical treatment improves overall well-being and treatment adherence.
-Open communication with healthcare providers about concerns and questions helps reduce anxiety and ensures patients fully understand their treatment plan.
+Open communication with healthcare providers about concerns and questions helps reduce anxiety and helps patients fully understand their treatment plan.

 Stress reduction techniques support overall immune function, which plays an important role in clearing parasitic infections and preventing reinfection.
 Practices such as adequate sleep, mindfulness meditation, gentle exercise, and stress management activities support the body's natural defense mechanisms.
 Research has shown that chronic stress can suppress immune function, potentially making individuals more susceptible to infections and less responsive to treatment.